Humane Law Enforcement Officer: A Career Profile

 Education and Skill Requirements

-Animal cops must have strong working knowledge of problems related to animals and working with animals.
+Animal cops must have a strong working knowledge of problems related to animals and working with animals.
 They must be able to safely interact with a variety of different animals.

 Training or education in animal behavior or science is very beneficial to a successful career as a humane law enforcement officer.
 A bachelor's degree in criminal justice or a four-year degree in criminology may also be helpful.
 In any case, a high school diploma or GED will be necessary.